 Approach with ExtendClass

-The solution that seems flawless proposed by Simon Boudrias (https://github.com/SBoudrias/class-extend).
+The solution that seems flawless, proposed by Simon Boudrias (https://github.com/SBoudrias/class-extend).
 His little library exposes Base constructor with extend static method.
 This method we use to extend this pseudo-class and any of its derivatives:

 "use strict";